What is SMS marketing: Your guide to the ecommerce industry’s fastest growing marketing channel

-Brands can use SMS marketing to build genuine relationships with the people who interact with them.
+In all, SMS or text marketing is about building genuine relationships with your customer.
 Once you understand the types of text message marketing available for brand communication, you can optimize the channel and target your most engaged segments.

 Keep reading to learn:

 - What is SMS marketing?

-- The types of SMS messages you can send to your customers
+- What are the types of SMS messages you can send to your customers?

 - Is SMS marketing effective?

-- When you should use SMS marketing for your brand
+- When to use SMS marketing for your brand